Elena' s AI Blog

 GitHub Codespaces

-05 Jan 2022 / 2 minutes to read
+05 Jan 2022 (updated: 29 Dec 2025) / 4 minutes to read

 Elena Daehnhardt

-GitHub codespaces provide a development environment running in the cloud.
-A codespace environment is created with the help of configuration files added to a GitHub repository.
-To set up a codespace and build your app container, you will need to have the codespaces available in our organisation.
-You can create codespace environments for any branches in your GitHub repository when enabled.
-For that, press the “<> Code” green Button in your GitHub Web UI, and choose from default or advanced options.
+GitHub Codespaces is a cloud-hosted development environment that runs in a configurable container attached to a GitHub repository.
+A codespace environment is created with the help of .devcontainer configuration files added to the repository.
+To set up a codespace and build your app container, Codespaces must be enabled for your account or organisation.
+You can create codespace environments for any branch in your GitHub repository once enabled: press the green <> Code button in the GitHub web UI and choose from the default or advanced options.
+For the full configuration contract, see the GitHub Codespaces documentation.

-GitHub CLI and Homebrew
+Installing GitHub CLI with Homebrew for SSH Access

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Next, install GitHub CLI.
+Next, install the GitHub CLI:

 brew install gh